shyrodgau/imbraw2dng/README.md

 If you prefer using it in the **browser** on your PC or smartphone, there are the choices:

-- use the [`IMBAPP.HTM`](https://shyrodgau.github.io/imbraw2dng/imbapp.htm) and/or [historic `IMBRAW2DNG.HTML`](https://shyrodgau.github.io/imbraw2dng/imbraw2dng.html)
-directly from the internet or copy them anywhere you like on your harddisk or memory.
+- use the [**&#x261e;**`IMBAPP.HTM`](https://shyrodgau.github.io/imbraw2dng/imbapp.htm) directly from the internet or copy them anywhere you like on your harddisk or memory.
 (All data will stay inside your browser!)
+Some browsers (even on mobiles) will allow you to install it as PortableWebApp for easy offline use.
+It might also be called or hidden behind "Add to desktop".
 In this case, you need to transfer the files from ImB or access the MicroSD via USB, adapter, original ImB App or whatsoever.

 - <a name="browsing-on-the-imback">  </a>when you copy that file directly onto the MicroSD into the `IMBACK` folder ([How do I do that?](#how-do-i-copy-html-files-to-the-microsd)), you can directly combine download and conversion to DNG: (videos and JPG can also be downloaded)